 In order to gain access to our Supplemental Application, you must first acquire a PharmCAS number.
 Please note that the actual document is only available online.
 An additional non-refundable $50.00 supplemental application fee is required.
 Note that the supplemental application is only necessary for Pharm.D. applicants (not Graduate, QA/RA, Non-Thesis, or Certificate program applicants).

 After receiving your application, we may contact you to set up an in-person interview.
 You will need to be present at the School of Pharmacy in Philadelphia for the interview.

 Accepted applicants to the Pharm.D.
 Program are usually notified around four weeks after their interviews.

-TUSP requests that accepted students make their decisions and send confirmations of matriculation, along with a required, non-refundable $500 deposit that will later be applied to tuition, within 14 days of acceptance.
+TUSP requests that accepted students make their decisions and send confirmations of matriculation, along with a required, non-refundable $1,000 deposit that will later be applied to tuition within 14 days of acceptance.

-New Student Orientation begins every year in mid-August, with classes commencing in late August or early September.
+New Student Orientation begins every year in early-August, with classes commencing in late August or early September.

-Prospective students can direct questions, supplemental applications and other supporting material to:
+Prospective students can request tours and direct questions, supplemental applications, and other supporting material to:

 Temple University School of Pharmacy

 Office of Professional Admissions, Suite 141